 It’s that time of the year.
 The weather starts getting warmer, the sun stays out longer, and school bells everywhere ring for the final time until we enter the fall season again.
 When we look at this equation it can only mean one thing – that summer is upon us and so is camping.
 If you’re a campground owner, then you’ve probably been thinking about and preparing for this moment for some time.
-Yet, in the wake of a year where venturing beyond our own homes was not something we could do as freely or as often as we used to, the anticipation to do so now is only heightened.
-In fact, according to Vrbo’s Trend Report, “demand for cabins [has especially] increased nearly 25%” in 2021.
+And your campers have been too.
+In fact, according to Vrbo’s Trend Report, “demand for [cabins] in US western destinations has increased by more than 30 percent, as people seek to reconnect with nature [in 2023].”
 In light of this reality, there are several cabin considerations campground owners can implement to meet this incredible demand well.

 Do It for Old Time’s Sake (because everyone loves a little nostalgia)